MosesKing/OOFinalProject/README.md

 ## **Swift:**

-### Optional Chaining
-Optional chaining is a process for querying and calling properties, methods, and subscripts on an optional that might currently be *nil*.
+Swift has a feature called Optional chaining.
+Optional chaining is the process for querying and calling properties, methods, and subscripts on an optional that might currently be *nil*.
 If the optional contains a value, the property, method, or subscript call succeeds; if the optional is *nil*, the property, method, or subscript call returns *nil*.
 Multiple queries can be chained together, and the entire chain fails gracefully if any link in the chain is *nil*.

 To reflect the fact that optional chaining can be called on a nil value, the result of an optional chaining call is always an optional value, even if the property, method, or subscript you are querying returns a nonoptional value.
 You can use this optional return value to check whether the optional chaining call was successful (the returned optional contains a value), or did not succeed due to a nil value in the chain (the returned optional value is *nil*).